 It’s a good idea to provide partners with marketing materials such as brand guides and email templates, as it can be detrimental if your brand is being misrepresented.

-Shopify created an academy for their partners complete with online courses, exams, and certifications to ensure partners have the tools and knowledge needed to excel.
+Shopify even created an academy for their partners complete with online courses, exams, and certifications to ensure partners have the tools and knowledge needed to excel.

 Offer Ongoing Support

 A partner program isn’t something you can set and forget.
 Unlike affiliate and influencer referral programs, successful partner programs require a higher level of continuous care and maintenance.

 Keep partners up-to-date with product developments and industry trends, and continuously educate them on how to sell and overcome roadblocks.
 For your largest partners, you may even dedicate account managers to each partner to offer personalized support.

 Because the development of a partner program requires the ongoing investment of resources, it’s crucial to regularly review the financial value created by each partner relationship.
 Based on this data, you may want to adjust your partner relationship by changing incentives, providing new resources, or ending a relationship altogether.